johnthamz/alx-airbnb-database/database-adv-script/README.md

 This file contains:
 - A subquery to find properties with an average rating greater than 4.0
 - A correlated subquery to identify users who have made more than 3 bookings

+# Aggregation and Window Functions in SQL

+## File: aggregations_and_window_functions.sql

+This file contains two advanced SQL queries:

+1. **Aggregation with COUNT and GROUP BY**
+   - Finds the total number of bookings made by each user.

+2. **Window Function with RANK()**
+   - Ranks properties based on the total number of bookings they have received.